ncagle/DNS-over-HTTPS/QUIC.md

-Thoughts on how to support QUIC in (lib)curl.
+Thoughts on how to support HTTP/3 and QUIC in (lib)curl.

-QUIC is a new transport protocol in the making.
+QUIC is a new transport protocol in the making, and HTTP/3 is the adaptation of HTTP to run over this transport.

 The [drafts](https://quicwg.github.io/) from IETF Working Group.